macsanity/Huawei-Matebook-D14-AMD-Ryzen-5-3500U-Ryzentosh/README.md

 - If you're having hard time with your display being too small, just go [here](https://github.com/xzhih/one-key-hidpi/blob/master/README.md) simulate macOS HiDPI on a non-retina display (I'm telling you the display is much readable :) )
 - On your AmdTscSync.kext make sure IOCPUNumber to "0" without the " if you're running on Ventura or later
 - When Installing make sure to disable your NR kext first, just enable it when your mac boots into your desktop.
+- If someone manage to use trackpad without using -vi2c-force-polling help me out.

 ## Credits / Thanks